press-sutart/AOC2024/Day 21/README.md

 Naturally, my answer was too high as I did not choose optimal mappings in my transition layers.
 As mentioned above, I hypothesised that non-zigzag shortest patterns are best.
 However, up to two such patterns could exist for any start and end position.
 To move from `2` to `9`, these are `^^>` and `>^^`.
 They may use the same number of moves in one layer, but after several layers, `^^>` would use fewer moves than `>^^`.

 Unable to find a rule and unsure if there even was one, I turned to Reddit.
-It turns out that a rule indeed exists: if only one non-zigzag shortest pattern is available, use it; otherwise, it is optimal to make all necessary `<` moves, then all `^` or `v` moves, and finally `>` moves. `^>` and `>^` may use the same number of moves now, but after several robot layers, `^>` will use fewer moves than `>^`.
-I don't know *why* this is true, but it is, and thanks to it I solved the puzzle.
+It turns out that a rule indeed exists: if only one non-zigzag shortest pattern is available, use it; otherwise, it is optimal to make all necessary `<` moves, then all `^` or `v` moves, and finally `>` moves.
+I don't know *why* this works, but thanks to it I solved the puzzle.
 In hindsight, I probably could have tested more ways to order moves to observe this fact on my own...

 ## Going Further